macc4/express-clinic/project1/README.md

 ## Tests:

-To test the app you need to install the API first, and then run:
+To test the app, you need to install the API first, and then run:

 ```sh
 npm run test